Rei-SwitchBot/faq/en-us-second-reply/Candle Warmer Lamp.md

 *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Troubleshooting: Where Can I Purchase the Blub for SwitchBot Candle Warmer Lamp?

+Thank you for the information.
+If you are willing to pay the shipping fee, our team will arrange a payment link for you based on the order and delivery address you provided.
+We appreciate your patience and understanding.
+If you have any other questions, please feel free to contact us.

+---
+### Troubleshooting SwitchBot Candle Warmer Lamp Won't Connect to Wi-Fi and Can't Be Added to SwitchBot App

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- Brand and model of your home router
+- A photo showing the specification information located on the side, back, or bottom of the router itself
+- Screen recording of the failure to add the device to the SwitchBot app

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.